Best Landmarks in The UK

 It’s free to enter and you’ll get the best views from the Glenfinnan Viaduct viewpoint – which you can walk to from either the car park or Glenfinnan Station.

-Or you even have the option to book a ticket for the train and enjoy the journey across the viaduct and through the Scottish hills.
+Or you even have the option to book a ticket for the train and enjoy one of the best rail trips in Scotland across the viaduct and through the Scottish hills.

 This is a must-do for Potterheads, train enthusiasts, and outdoor lovers alike.
 You can also visit the nearby Glenfinnan Monument and take a walk along the banks of Loch Shiel to make a full day of it.